japandotorg/melon-docs/docs/custom-commands/blocks.md

 #### Replace Block

 The replace block will replace specific characters in a string.
-The parameter should split by a `,`, containing the characters to fund before the command and the replacements after
+The parameter should split by a `,`, containing the characters to find before the command and the replacements after.

 Usage: `{replace(<original,new>):<message>}`